 Reading a National Football League match starts with form and venue.
 A side strong at home but fragile away — or the reverse — is common, and the split often tells you more than the league position alone.

-Match Result (1X2) — the bedrock bet on a home win, a draw or an away win, and the starting point for most punters.
+Match Result (1X2) — the bedrock prediction on a home win, a draw or an away win, and the starting point for most fans.

-Both Teams to Score — a bet that sidesteps the result entirely and asks only whether both sides score.
+Both Teams to Score — a call that sidesteps the result entirely and asks only whether both sides score.

 Asian Handicap — a handicap line that levels a mismatch by spotting one side a goal start or deficit.

-Correct Score — a high-payout market that lands only when you nail the exact scoreline.
+Correct Score — a prediction that only lands when you nail the exact scoreline.

 Each National Football League fixture is listed from a live schedule and paired with a model-generated pick — there is no paywall and no tipster sales pitch.